AlexVazquez19/cse15l-lab-reports/lab-report-1-week-2.md

 `ssh cs15lsp22zz@ieng6.ucsd.edu`

-IMPORTANT: replace zz with the letters associated with your account.
-SSH stands for Secure Socket Shell and is a protocol which allows you to connect securely to a remote computer or server.
-After running the command, you should see the following:
+* IMPORTANT: replace zz with the letters associated with your account
+* SSH stands for Secure Socket Shell and is a protocol which allows you to connect securely to a remote computer or server
+* After running the command, you should see the following:

 ![screenshot 3](lab1-screenshots/lab1-screenshot3.png)